Raunak0713/BidNestPro/README.md

 - Added comprehensive documentation for user-related queries and mutations
 - Provided detailed descriptions for **CreateUser Mutation**, **ExistingUser Query**, **GetUserByClerkId Query**, **GetAllUsersExceptSelf Query**, and **GetAllUsersByClerkExceptSelf Query**
 - Included example usage for each operation and clarified argument and response details

+#### **Commit #9** : [Onboarding Route and All Auctions Route]
+- Onboarding Route Syncs Clerk user data with the database for seamless user integration.
+- Auctions Route: Displays all available auctions, allowing users to explore current listings.